Asbestos Exposure at Work

 How to Minimize the Hazards of Asbestos

-For example, the EPA enacted the Asbestos Hazard Emergency Response Act, better known as AHERA, to regulate asbestos in schools to protect students, teachers and administrators.
-It is part of the Toxic Substances Control Act, which lists asbestos as a toxic substance.
+For example, the EPA created the Asbestos Hazard Emergency Response Act to regulate asbestos in schools.
+This act protects students, teachers, and staff.
+AHERA is part of the Toxic Substances Control Act, which classifies asbestos as a toxic substance.

-OSHA established laws and regulations specifically for asbestos in the workplace, including unique requirements for the construction industry.
+OSHA set laws and rules for asbestos in the workplace.
+They include unique requirements for the construction industry.

 Who to Contact if Workplace Asbestos Exposure Is Suspected

-If you are concerned about asbestos exposure at your job, you may file anonymous complaints with OSHA and the Mine Safety and Health Administration.
-Other agencies provide resources, education and training to protect workers from occupational asbestos exposure.
+If you’re worried about asbestos at work, you can report it anonymously to OSHA or the Mine Safety and Health Administration.
+Other agencies also provide resources, education and training to protect workers from asbestos exposure.

 Occupational Safety and Health Administration